-Academic Concerns: Parents and/or students who have academic concerns should make contact with the teacher first via e-mail or leaving a message for the teacher through the school secretary at the main school number (919.554.6303).
+Academic Concerns: Parents and/or students who have academic concerns should make contact with the teacher first via e-mail, Talking Points or leaving a message for the teacher through the school secretary at the main school number (919.554.6303).
 If there are outside circumstances that are impacting academic performance, it may be appropriate to also involve the student's guidance counselor.
+Contact information for staff members can be found on the RHS website.

 Assessments of Student Learning: As a part of each course that students take at RHS, they will be evaluated using a variety of assessments-some formal and others informal.
 Specific details regarding such assessments will be determined by individual professional learning teams (PLTs), which consist of teachers who teach the same subject within an academic department.
+During the pandemic and while we are learning and teaching virtually, assessments will likely be as unconventional as this shift to learning new material online.

 Blended Classrooms: Students enrolled in certain courses are taught in a blended setting, meaning that both honors and academic students are taught in the same class.
-Students in blended classes are automatically enrolled in the honors section of the course; however, they will have the opportunity to opt out of the honors level and switch into the academic level if they make the request by the deadline (September 4 for the Fall semester and February 6 for the Spring semester).
+Students in blended classes are automatically enrolled in the honors section of the course; however, they will have the opportunity to opt out of the honors level and switch into the academic level if they make the request by the deadline (August 28, 2020 for the Fall semester and January 28, 2021 for the Spring semester).
 For the academic success of the child, it is best that this be done as soon as possible.
 Also, please note that opting out of a certain level would only change the course level, not the actual class, as the student would still have the same teacher and class period.
-Below is a list of blended courses that will be offered during the 2019-20 school year:
+Below is a list of blended courses that will be offered during the 2020-21 school year:

+Apparel Animal Science II

+Foods II

-Animal Science II Foods II Microsoft (MS) Excel Apparel Design II MS Word/Powerpoint
+Microsoft (MS) Excel

+Apparel Design II

-Final Exams: At the end of each semester, all students will take a final exam.
+Final Exams: At the time that our handbook is being updated and posted to the website, we are unsure what requirements will exist around statewide testing.
+Please stay tuned as we share information with you.
+Under normal circumstances, students take final examp.
+Students taking Biology, English II, Math Land (or Math III) will take the state mandated students take final exams.
 Students taking Biology, English II, Math I and/or Math III will take the state-mandated End-of-Course (EOC) exam.
 Students taking CTE courses will take the state-mandated CTE post-assessment.
 Students in other courses will either take a state-mandated North Carolina Final Exam (NCFE) or a teacher-made exam.
-Per board policy, EOC and non-EOC exams will count for 20% of a student's final grade in a course.
+Per board policy, EOC and non-EOC exams typically count for 20% of a student's final grade in a course.

 Unlike underclassmen, seniors may qualify for final exam exemptions; however, it is important to note that no student can be exempted from state tests including End-of-Course exams, NCFEs, CTE post-assessments, and/or any other state field tests.
 To qualify for these exemptions, seniors must meet the following criteria for the course exams they would like to be exempted from.
-Per WCPSS Policy 6000 R&P, in accordance with the high school attendance plans, seniors will be exempt from non-State exams under the following parameters:
+Per WCPSS Policy 6000 R&P, in accordance with the high school attendance plans, seniors will be exempt from non-State exams for which the student has a final average of C or better.
+For the 2020-2021 school year, absences will not be considered in the determination of senior exam exemptions.
+Teachers must notify Seniors of the exam exemption status five days prior to the exam.